grz0zrg/fbg/README.md

 The second argument to `fbg_draw` tell FBG to synchronize with all the threads, it will wait until all the data are received from all the threads, if disabled, data from some threads may not arrive in time and make it into the second frame.

-Note : This example will use 4 threads (including your app one) for drawing things on the screen but calling the fragment function in your drawing loop is totally optional, you could for example make use of threads for intensive drawing tasks and just use the main thread to draw the GUI or the inverse etc. it is up to you!
+**Note** : This example will use 4 threads (including your app one) for drawing things on the screen but calling the fragment function in your drawing loop is totally optional, you could for example make use of threads for intensive drawing tasks and just use the main thread to draw the GUI or the inverse etc. it is up to you!

 And that is all you have to do!

+See `simple_parallel_example.c` and `full_example.c` for more informations.

-Note : By default, the resulting buffer of each tasks are additively mixed into the main back buffer, you can override this behavior by specifying a mixing function as the last argument of `fbg_draw` such as :
+**Note** : By default, the resulting buffer of each tasks are additively mixed into the main back buffer, you can override this behavior by specifying a mixing function as the last argument of `fbg_draw` such as :

 ```c
 // function called for each tasks in the fbg_draw function